 The FAFSA is the document you must complete to be considered for financial aid at STCC.
-You will need information from your Federal Income Tax Transcript and W2's from 2015, asset information (amount of cash, savings, checking and investments) and other untaxed income you may receive.
+You will need information from your Federal Income Tax Transcript and W2's, asset information (amount of cash, savings, checking and investments) and other untaxed income you may receive.
 If you are a dependent student your parent will also need to supply the same information mentioned above.
 Click here to see more information on applying for financial aid.

 Q. What is verification?

 Verification is a process where a STCC Student Financial Services staff members will compare information you provided on your FAFSA with information on tax and income documents.
 The Federal Department of Education randomly selects students for verification.
 If you are selected for verification, you will be asked to bring in copies of tax and income documents.